MinaRoblox/BankAccount/README.md

 4.- Change any neccesary configurations you want, like the IP, port or the Encryptation Key.

-5.- Run ServerRun.py with:
+5.- With/without a virtual enviroment activated, install the required libraries.

 ``
+pip install -r requirements.txt
+``

+6.- Run ServerRun.py with:

+``
 python3 ServerRun.py config.json
 ``

-6.- In another terminal in the same network run:
+7.- In another terminal in the same network run:

 ``
 python3 ClientRun.py "IP" port